kunalsuri/ProcessFlowGPT/README.md

 ### Running ProcessFlowGPT Locally via CLI
 ProcessFlowGPT uses open-source LLM models running on your machine via the **Ollama** framework.
 To run these models, the user needs to install Ollama (as detailed in the Prerequisite section above).

-We assume that you have installed the Ollama framework and downloaded the open LLM models such as [Mistral](https://mistral.ai/technology/#models), or Meta's [Llama 2](https://llama.meta.com/), [Codelama](https://ai.meta.com/blog/code-llama-large-language-model-coding/), to name just a few.
+We assume that you have installed the Ollama framework and downloaded the open LLM models such as [Mistral](https://mistral.ai/technology/#models), or Meta's [Llama](https://llama.com/), to name just a few.

 > To run the ProcessFlowGPT via command-line interface (CLI) use the following command: